-Buying a mattress is an important decision since you must be able to sleep well.
+Buying a mattress is an important decision since you must sleep well.

 Good quality sleep is so essential for good health.

-Moreover, you do not buy a mattress every day, week, month, or even year.
+Moreover, you do not buy a mattress every day, week, month, or year.

 What you buy today is something that you will have to stick to for a couple of years and maybe even decades.